 Final Exercises: UVA's term for commencement.
 The ceremony for students in the College of Arts & Sciences takes place on Saturday of Finals Weekend.
 On Sunday, the ceremony is held for students in the other 11 schools.
 Finals Weekend refers to the entire weekend, encompassing events on Friday.
 They include Valediction, Donning of the Kente, Joint ROTC Commissioning Exercises, and more.
 See Events for Parents and Families.

 First-Year, Second-Year, Third-Year, Fourth-Year: Instead of freshman, sophomore, junior, senior, students are referred to by their year of study at the University.
 Why?
 To be a “senior” implies that a person has reached the final phase of learning, a feat that Mr. Jefferson believed impossible, arguing instead that education is a lifelong process.

 “Good Old Song”: UVa’s alma mater.
 It is sung to the tune of “Auld Lang Syne.”

 Grounds: The term used by students, faculty, and alumni to refer to the University.
 “Campus” is never used.

-Lawnie: The term referring to students who live on the Lawn.
+Lawnie: Refers to students who live on the Lawn.
 Selection of Lawn residents, a peer process, is by application and is based on GPA, activities, and service to the University.
 Students can apply to live on the Lawn during their final year of undergraduate study at the University.
-Each of the 54 single, nonair-conditioned Lawn rooms is furnished with a bed, desk and chair, sink, bookcase, wardrobe, rocking chair, and fire tools.
+Spartan by today's standards, none of the 54 single, nonair-conditioned Lawn rooms has bathroom facilities.
 All except one (50 East Lawn) have fireplaces.

 Mad Bowl: The sunken field across the street from the Rotunda on Rugby Road.
 Some club sports teams use this space for games.
 Mad Bowl is a great place to study, play Frisbee, or have a snowball fight!